Why should I fix my child's baby teeth when they are going to fall out anyway?

 Are you open on Friday or Saturday?

-The office is open Monday through Thursday.
+The office is generally open Monday through Thursday.
 Please contact a member of our business team to help you schedule a visit for your child.